Exact Optimization: Part I: Proof of Theorem (Equality Constraints)

-\begin{remark} Regarding the SVD of $A$, the columns of $V_2$ are not unique.
-However, the effect by this non-uniqueness is completely coalesced by virtue of Eq. (\ref{Parameterization_Equality_Constraint}), in the very beginning of this proof.
-In other words, the results in Theorem \ref{Thm_Equality_Constrained_QP} are independent of the non-unique choices of $V_2$.
-From the implementation perspective, in the literature there exist many and various algorithms to construct an example, such as the Golub-Reinsch SVD till the second step \cite{GoVa:96}.
-Note that, in MATLAB$\textsuperscript{\textregistered}$, the ``null'' function ably gives an example of $V_2\in\calN(A)$, which (algorithm) is realized by computing the SVD of $A$. \end{remark}
+\begin{Remark} Regarding the SVD of $A$, the columns of $V_2$ are not unique.
+However, the effect by this nonuniqueness is completely coalesced by virtue of Eq. (\ref{Parameterization_Equality_Constraint}), in the very beginning of this proof.
+In other words, the results in Theorem \ref{Thm_Equality_Constrained_QP} are independent of the nonunique choices of $V_2$.
+From the implementation perspective, in the literature there exist many and various algorithms to construct an example, such as the Golub-Reinsch SVD till the second step \cite{GoVa:13}.
+Note that, in the MATLAB$\textsuperscript{\textregistered}$ platform, the ``null'' function ably gives an example of $V_2\in\calN(A)$, which is implemented by computing the SVD of $A$. \end{Remark}

-\begin{remark} For computational purposes, we select the SVD process to obtain a basis of $\calN(A)$, that is, the right singular vectors of $A$ that are associated with the zero singular value.
+\begin{Remark} For computational purposes, we select the SVD process to obtain a basis of $\calN(A)$, that is, the right singular vectors of $A$ that are associated with the zero singular value.
 As expected, the derivations only utilize the property of $\calR(V_2)=\calN(A)$ where $V_2\in\real^{\itn\times(\itn-\itm)}$, and can be easily extended to the general case: any matrix in $\real^{\itn\times(\itn-\itm)}$ with its range spanning $\calN(A)$.
-However, from a computational perspective \cite{GoVa:96}, while minding the largely used parameter $A^\dagger$ (and $P^\dagger$) in Sec. \ref{Sec_Convex_Optimization}, the SVD process is more reasonably preferred to construct an example.
-Besides, regarding the extension in Sec. \ref{Subsec_QP}, the proposed algorithm is based on this theorem, and thus shares such a consideration. \end{remark}
+However, owing to many computational benefits \cite{GoVa:13} while noting the largely used parameter $A^\dagger$ (and $P^\dagger$) in Sec. \ref{Sec_Convex_Optimization}, the SVD process is more reasonably preferred to construct an example.
+Besides, regarding the extension in Sec. \ref{Subsec_QP}, the proposed algorithm is based on this theorem, and thus shares such a consideration. \end{Remark}